-23This means also the right to sell it without any influence from the local or national authorities.
-Even during the construction phase, Belgrade waterfront d.o.o. was conferred the right of land use and the collection of all the profit from temporary structures and advertisement on the territory.
-During 2016 the company started subrenting spaces under non-transparent conditions (Restaurant 1905, Eagle hills and construction subcontractor offices, Savanova restaurant).
+23This also means the right to sell it without any influence from the local or national authorities.
+Even during the construction phase, Belgrade Waterfront d.o.o. was conferred the right of land use and the collection of all the profit from temporary structures and advertisement on the territory.
+During 2016, the company started sub-renting spaces under non-transparent conditions (Restaurant 1905, Eagle Hills and construction subcontractor offices, Savanova restaurant).

-Actors social function is strongly connected to their level of influence in this case.
-All these bottom-up actors are active at local, less often city level, and usually international level.
-Though their international role is rather passive and their international visibility is more in the domain of funding - several are recipients of international financial support (foreign embassies and foundations, European cultural and art organizations and programmes) or under direct supervision of international entities (Urban Incubator Belgrade was the initiative of Goethe Institute).
+The actors’ social function is strongly connected to their level of influence in this case.
+All these bottom-up actors are active at the local level, less often the city level, and usually on the international level.
+Though their international role is rather passive and their international visibility is more in the domain of funding - several are recipients of international financial support (foreign embassies and foundations, European cultural and art organizations and programmes) or under direct supervision of international entities (Urban Incubator Belgrade was the initiative of the Goethe Institute).
 This character of civic activities is also the result of cuts in national and city budget spending for culture.
-However, there are others with transparent financial scheme (Ne da(vi)mo Beograde initiative).
+However, there are others with a transparent financial scheme (Ne da(vi)mo Beograde initiative).

-This concentration of culture, creativity and innovation in Savamala also results from transition toward neoliberal markets and country’s opening to global funding, trends and guidelines.
-This limited scope of intervention and radical change of urban vision from ”big is beautiful” to small and private is the prototype of non-intrusive commercialization of arts and cultures as well.
-Namely, the creative cluster in Savamala was not anything unique, but rather a typical example of current European wave of hype urban culture.
-Thus, local cultural, artistic and civic scene shows signs of total dependency on global trends and guidelines rather than an independent and bottom-up movement.
+This concentration of culture, creativity and innovation in Savamala also results from transition toward neoliberal markets and the country’s opening to global funding, trends and guidelines.
+This limited scope of intervention and radical change of urban vision from ”big is beautiful” to small and private is the prototype of the non-intrusive commercialization of arts and cultures as well.
+Namely, the creative cluster in Savamala was not anything unique, but was rather a typical example of the current European wave of hype urban culture.
+Thus, the local cultural, artistic and civic scene shows signs of total dependency on global trends and guidelines, rather than on an independent and bottom-up movement.

 Mapping urban agency and social aspects

-In Savamala, identified a dynamic, interactive actor-networks were articulated through decision making mechanisms of (1) top down planning, (2) interest-based real estate transformation, and (3) co-design and creative participation actions.
-In this case, global and local political, economic, and cultural factors, placed in the particular spatially and socially constrained context (Serbia, Belgrade, Savamala), are the main forces of urban devel- opment and they constitute social artifacts (actors) and social aspect networks (urban assemblages).
-The detailed mapping and visualization of these actor-networks also accounts for contextual, post-socialist and transitional circumstances, but by avoiding explanations coming from the reproduction of social order, power and class.
+In Savamala, the identified dynamic, interactive actor-networks were articulated through decision-making mechanisms of (1) top down planning, (2) interest-based real estate transformation, and (3) co-design and creative participation actions.
+In this case, global and local political, economic, and cultural factors, placed in a particular spatially and socially constrained context (Serbia, Belgrade, Savamala), are the main forces of urban development and they constitute social artifacts (actors) and social aspect networks (urban assemblages).
+The detailed mapping and visualization of these actor-networks also accounts for contextual, post-socialist and transitional circumstances, but by avoiding explanations coming from the reproduction of the social order, power and class.

 In other words, the collision of these grand narratives is present in the current Serbian context through: